Skip to main content

 Supported key types

 The Streamr SDK is configured with cryptographic keys which determine the user's identity in the network.
 The type of keys used also determines the signature algorithm used.
-The Streamr SDK supports the following key/identity/signature schemes:
+The key/identity/signature schemes supported by Streamr are detailed in this article.

 The choice of keys and algorithms depends on the use case and whether the same identities are used outside of Streamr.
 The following table specifies the functionality available to each key type as well as the keyType and Identity class name required to use it: